DecisionsDev/odm-docker-kubernetes/azure/README.md

                        -n myrule --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0
 ```

-## Preparing your environment for ODM installation
+## Prepare your environment for the ODM installation

-### Create a pull secret to pull images from the IBM Entitled Registry that contains the ODM Docker images
+### Create a pull secret to pull the ODM Docker images from the IBM Entitled Registry
 1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

 2. In the **Container software library** tile, verify your entitlement on the **View library** page, and then go to **Get entitlement key** to retrieve the key.